 General DUA Questions

-Every county (including SF and LA) having a DUA on file with OA.
+Every county (including SF and LA) who has a DUA on file with OA.

 What is the release schedule?